sxyzy1016/docker-qbittorrent-enhanced-edition/README.md

 Dockerfile for qBittorrent-Enhanced-Edition.

-Based on linuxserver/qbittorrent docker image and amd64 only.
+Based on linuxserver/qbittorrent docker image and support amd64 and arm64 (arm64 no test).

 Only for my own usage.